waterflow80/Charity-Organization-Management/README.md

 # Charity-Organization-Management
-It's a charity organization management system with JavaFx.
+A UI desktop application for the management of a charity organization.
+The management includes members, events, needy families, expenses, etc.

+## Programming language